getporter/proposals/pep/006-installation-outputs-api.md

 outputs.

-### Use Case: Populate an InstallationOutputs CRD to compliment an Installation resource.
+### Use Case: InstallationOutputs CRD

 > I need Kubernetes native way to access outputs from an Operator driven installation

+Populate an InstallationOutputs CRD to compliment an Installation resource.
+It should be kept in sync with the latest successful action from an Installation.

 ## Rationale